 Return val.
-The written wide character wc as a wint_t value if successful.
+The written wide character wc as a wint t value

-WEOF if an error occurs.
+if an error occurs.
 The error indicator for the file is set.
 If fp is not a valid file pointer, errno is set to EBADF.

-Notes This version of the C runtime system only supports one-byte characters as wide character codes.
+This version of the C runtime system only supports one-byte characters as wide character codes.

-Control characters for white space (\n, \t, etc.) are converted to their appropriate effect when output to text files, depending on the type of text file (see section "White space" on page 55).
+Control characters for white space (\n, \t, etc.) are converted to their appropriate effect when output to text files, depending on the type of text file (see section "White space" on page 65).

-See also ferror, fopen, fopen64, setbuf
+ferror, fopen, fopen64, setbuf

+Alphabetical reference fputws

-fputws - Write a wide character string to a file Definition #include <wchar.h> #include <stdio.h></stdio.h></wchar.h> int fputws(const wchar_t ws, FILE fp); fputws writes a character string corresponding to the (null-terminated) wide character string pointed to by ws to the file pointed to by the file pointer fp .
+fputws - Write a wide character string to a file

+int fputws(const wchar t ws, FILE fp);

+fputws writes a character string corresponding to the (null-terminated) wide character string pointed to by ws to the file pointed to by the file pointer fp.
 No character corresponding to the terminating null wide-character code is written.

 Return val.
+Non-negative number

+upon successful completion.

+otherwise.

-Non-negative number upon successful completion. -1 otherwise.
-Notes fputws does not end the output with a newline character.
-Control characters for white space ($n, t, etc.$) are converted to their appropriate effect when output to text files, depending on the type of text file (see section "White space" on page 55).
+fputws does not end the output with a newline character.

+Control characters for white space (\n, \t, etc.) are converted to their appropriate effect when output to text files, depending on the type of text file (see section "White space" on page 65).

 This version of the C runtime system only supports one-byte characters as wide character codes.

-See also fopen, fopen64, fputs, fputwc fread - Read blockwise from a file size_t fread(void p, size_t elsize, size_t n, FILE fp);
+fopen, fopen64, fputs, fputwc

+fread - Read blockwise from a file

+size_t fread(void p, size_t elsize, size_t n, FILE fp);